Instant Pot Stuffed Peppers

 - You should be able to fit 4 medium/large peppers in a 6 quart Instant Pot.
 If you have an 8 quart pot, you can probably fit 5 medium/large peppers.
 They need to be cooked in a single layer, on top of the metal trivet that comes with most Instant Pot models.

 - You may have enough filling to stuff a 5th pepper.
-You can either cook it separately, or, if you have an 8 quart pot, five peppers should fit.
+You can either cook it separately, or, if you have an 8 quart pot, five peppers will fit.
 When I tried cooking just one stuffed pepper in my Instant Pot, it needed a longer cook time because the pot came to pressure much more quickly.
 If you only plan to cook 1 or 2 peppers, I suggest cooking for 20 minutes plus a quick release (for raw meat in the filling).
 If you brown the meat first, pressure cook for 10 minutes.

 Instant Pot Stuffed Peppers

-- 4 or 5 medium-large bell peppers any color*
+- 4 or 5 medium-large bell peppers, any color*

-- ½ pound lean ground beef 93% or 90% lean, or ground turkey
+- ½ pound lean ground beef, 93% or 90% lean, or ground turkey

-- 1 cup cooked brown rice or cooked white rice
+- 1 cup cooked brown rice, or cooked white rice

 - ½ cup finely chopped yellow onion

-- 15 ounce can diced tomatoes drain off most of the juices
+- 15 ounce can diced tomatoes, drain off most of the juices

-- 8 ounce can tomato sauce divided
+- 8 ounce can tomato sauce, divided

 - 2 teaspoons dried Italian seasoning